 Dynamics 365 Business Central is a cloud-based ERP system for small and medium sized companies offered by Microsoft.
-Business Central allows companies to connect operations across their business providing an integrated management system for all functions and departments.
+Our ThesisTech business consultants recommend this system as it allows companies to connect operations across their business providing an integrated management system for all functions and departments.

 - As the number of users and transactions grow, server-based, single-file systems like QuickBooks Enterprise can start to slow down.

 - Business Central operates in a cloud environment with an endless ability to scale.

 2) Cloud-Based, Open Architecture

 - Accessing data in QuickBooks can be frustrating due to its database architecture.
 Business Central has an open, cloud-based architecture accessible by many reporting and data tools including Power BI.